yt-project/yt/doc/source/developing/testing.rst

 number of the package.
 To update a package's version, simply update the version number in the entry for that package.

 Finally, we also run a set of tests with "minimal" dependencies installed.
-Please make sure any new tests you add that depend on an optional dependency are properly set up so that the test is not run if the dependency is not installed.
+When adding tests that depend on an optional dependency, you can wrap the test with the ``yt.testing.requires_module decorator`` to ensure it does not run during the minimal dependency tests (see yt/frontends/amrvac/tests/test_read_amrvac_namelist.py for a good example).
 If for some reason you need to update the listing of packages that are installed for the "minimal" dependency tests, you will need to edit ``tests/test_minimal_requirements.txt``.